 Overview of Corrupted USB Drive Repair

-- Windows detects the USB flash drive but it cannot open, reporting drive is not accessible.
+- Windows detects the USB flash drive but it won’t open saying the drive is not accessible.

 - Windows asks you to format the removable disk before you can use it when double-clicking on the drive.